CodePushGo/website/src/content/blog/en/capacitor-ota-updates-debugging-issues.md

 One developer shared their experience:

-> "Capgo is a must have tools for developers, who want to be more productive.
+> "CodePushGo is a must have tools for developers, who want to be more productive.
 Avoiding review for bugfix is golden." – Bessie Cooper [\[1\]](https://capgo.app/)

 ## OTA Update Best Methods